stevedonovan/Lake/doc/index.md

 so `needs='opencv'` will work with a standard install of OpenCV.

-Not resolving the package with `pkg-config` is only an error if the need has been _explicitly_ defined as requiring it. `lake` defines 'gtk' like this:
+Not resolving the package with `pkg-config` is only an error if the need has been _explicitly_ defined as requiring it.
+Lake defines 'gtk' like this:

     lake.define_pkg_need('gtk','gtk+-2.0')

 which provides a convenient alias, but also insists that `pkg-config` be available and aware of the package.
 So for example, a lakefile for an OpenCV program may also insist on this behaviour with `lake.define_pkg_need('opencv','opencv')`.

-Finally, `lake` assumes that the need has been manually specified, and it will complain if these are wrong.
+Finally, Lake assumes that the need has been manually specified, and it will complain if these are wrong.
 It tries to make constructive criticism.
 Say I have:

     c.program{'bar',needs = 'foo baz'}